 Shikha Bansal has worked in the publishing industry both in Hong Kong and India.
 She started her career editing/writing for a newspaper in India, and subsequently worked as a book editor for several years.
 She specializes in writing, editing and proofreading books as well as writing English Language Teaching (ELT) materials.

 Henna has a bachelor's degree in economics from McGill University and an MFA from University of Hong Kong.
 She has lived in Asia, North America and Europe.
 Trained as a management consultant, she has worked at KPMG.
-At WiPS she served several years on the advertising committee.
+Member of WIPS since 2006, she has served on the advertising committee for several years

 Irene writes fun and thought-provoking stories, poems and articles for all ages.
 A published writer and experienced freelance editor, she spent a decade teaching writing, English, Bible, and educational methodology in Hong Kong, mainland China, and other Asian and European countries.
 She now lives in Alexandria VA and works in Washington DC, USA.